 Herbal Dosage Guidelines for Children

-To give herbs to an infant under four months of age, it is best for the breastfeeding mother to take full dose of the herb in order to deliver the remedy to the infant via mother's milk.
+Breastfed Child Guidelines: To give herbs to an infant under four months of age, it is best for the breastfeeding mother to take full dose of the herb in order to deliver the remedy to the infant via mother's milk.

-For babies who are bottle fed, a small amount of tincture or tea can be added to the bottle, or diluted in water, formula, breastmilk, or juice and given via a medicine dropper or spoon.
+Bottle Fed Child Guidelines: For babies who are bottle fed, a small amount of tincture or tea can be added to the bottle, or diluted in water, formula, breastmilk, or juice and given via a medicine dropper or spoon.
 Use a separate dropper to administer diluted tinctures as to not contaminate the tincture bottle.
 Do not put tincture directly into a baby's mouth without first diluting.

-NOTE: A typical adult dose is 1 cup (8 oz.) for tea, and two squeezes of the dropper (about 60 drops) for each tincture dose.
+A typical adult dose is 1 cup (8 oz.) for tea, and two squeezes of the dropper (about 60 drops) for each tincture dose.
 The following guidelines are based on this common dose.
 Please refer to the dosage recommendations on the product label.

 Child Guidelines for Herbal Tea and/or Tisane Dose

-When the adult (age 12 and over) dose is one 8 oz. cup of tea, the following is recommended for children:
+Unless otherwise stated, when the adult (age 12 and over) dose is one 8 oz. cup of tea, the following is recommended for children: